 You’re obviously here because you care about local SEO.
 While you might be leaving with some rad new knowledge bombs about the importance of citation building, citations are only one part of the ranking equation.

-In our playful ebook, we break down other important local rankings factors as ingredients in an irresistible ranking casserole.
+In our playful ebook, we break down other important local ranking factors as ingredients in an irresistible ranking casserole.
 Download our free “recipe book” to cook up a website that Google can’t help but serve on the local SERPs.